Mortgage Industry Frequently Asked Questions

 Pursuant to Rule 80-5-1-.04, the "GRMA Per Loan Fees Reporting and Payment Process" is due twice each year: one report is due September 1 (covers all mortgage loans from January 1 through June 30 of that year); the second report is due March 1 (covers the period of July 1 through December 31 of the previous year).

 Pursuant to O.C.G.A.
-Section 7-1-1011(b)(2), the $10 fee shall be imposed on the closing of every mortgage loan subject to regulation under this article which, as defined in Code Section 7-1-1000, includes all mortgage loans, whether or not closed by a mortgage broker or mortgage lender licensee or registrant, a fee of $10.00.
+Section 7-1-1011(b)(2), the $10 fee shall be imposed on the closing of every mortgage loan subject to regulation under this article which, as defined in Code Section 7-1-1000, includes all mortgage loans, whether or not closed by a mortgage broker or mortgage lender licensee, a fee of $10.00.
 The fee shall be paid by the borrower to the collecting agent at the time of closing of the mortgage loan transaction.
 The collecting agent shall remit the fee to the department at the time and in the manner specified by regulation of the department.
 A change to a security instrument made solely for the purpose of correcting a clerical error will not be subject to a $10.00 fee.
-Mortgage licensees and registrants that act as the collecting agent (including brokers who table fund and collect the fee) must submit the fees and file the fee statement before the deadline to avoid fines and possible administrative action.
+Mortgage licensees that act as the collecting agent (including brokers who table fund and collect the fee) must submit the fees and file the fee statement before the deadline to avoid fines and possible administrative action.

 "Letter Form" reports must be made anytime an employee is suspected of criminal activity.